 Neither does that mean that you should donate everything you get.
 You should be able to analyse your needs and wants.
 Have a critical approach to decide on which all of your ‘wants’ should you address after satisfying your needs.

-As responsible citizens, we need to be mindful about the options we have with regard to supporting our economy.
+As responsible citizens, we need to be mindful of the options we have with regard to supporting our economy.
 At the end of the day, a healthy and expanding economy will be beneficial to each one of us.
 When you spend, make sure to do it in a way that is most useful to most people around you.
-And while saving too, make sure that it improves over the time.
+And while saving too, make sure that it improves over time.
 Let's all do our part to help our nation prosper.

 How does spending increase economic growth?

 Higher government spending will also have an impact on the supply-side of the economy – depending on which area of government spending is increased.